Beyond Opioids: Non-Opioid Pain Relief Options to Know

 For Neuropathic Pain - **Gabapentin/Pregabalin**: Suppress neuronal hyperexcitability via calcium channels - **Duloxetine**: Bolsters descending inhibitory pathways via serotonin and norepinephrine

-For Severe Acute Pain - **Suzetrigine (Journavx)**: The non-addictive peripheral nerve blocker - **Nerve blocks**: Targeted injections that halt signal transmission
+For Severe Acute Pain - **Suzetrigine (Journavx)**: A prescription non-opioid option approved for moderate to severe acute pain in adults - **Nerve blocks**: Targeted injections that halt signal transmission

 The Bottom Line